flipside-org/flipside.org/_posts/notes/2013-07-07-launch-incendios.md

 In the coming weeks we will add more pages with analysis on a certain topic.
 If you would like to contribute with your own analysis, we'd love to hear from you.

 ##Technology
 [Incendios.pt](http://www.incendios.pt) is fully built on Open Source technology, mainly on Express, MongoDB, Mapbox, Leaflet and Morris.
 For a more complete list of the technology we used for this site, please see the [About](http://www.incendios.pt/en/data) page.
-In the coming weeks we'll publish more notes that explain some of the technical aspects in more detail.
+We'll be publishing more notes that explain some of the technical aspects in more detail.

-In the coming weeks you can also expect improvements and some new features to the site, follow us on Twitter to be kept up to date.
+Over the coming months you can also expect improvements and some new features to the site, follow us on [Twitter](http://www.twitter.com/flipside_org) to be kept up to date.
 If in the meantime you have a question, feedback or suggestions, feel free to drop us a line at [info@flipside.org](mailto:info@flipside.org).